rticommunity/rticonnextdds-usecases-act/README.md

 Performs the following roles:
 - Dynamic instantiation of readers/writers based on a regex match filter
-- Dynamic application of QoS per Routes
+- Dynamic application of QoS per *Lanes*
 - Segmentation of traffic at the logical layer between LAN and WAN environments
 - Routing of selected topics between *only*:
   - Platform - C2